-Figure 4.8: Simple variation to the original functionality, to test the changes that we have made

-Within the IP project file, click on the “Synthesise” button in the left hand pane, so as to check for any compilation errors, and so that the high-level synthesis does not fail later down the track.
-Once this is successful all that remains is to save these changes within the IP, then implement it alongside the processor and start testing out the implementation (covered in the following section).
+Within the IP project file, check for compilation errors by clicking on the “Synthesise” button in the left hand pane.
+Once you have corrected any outstanding errors, all that remains is to save these changes within the IP.
+In the next section of this manual, you will update the instantiated component within your high-level design and test the implementation of your updated IP via the PS.

-The importance of following the steps outlined in this section is that you no longer have to worry about the Slave_AXI implementation file, since you have exposed all the signals that will be useful to your implementation.
-From now on you are free to modify only the Toplevel and to instantiate the sub components in the Toplevel that you require.
+The importance of the steps outlined in this section is that you no longer have to worry about the Slave_AXI implementation file because you have exposed all of the signals that will be useful for your implementation.
+From now on, you are free to modify only the Toplevel file when changing the behaviour of your custom IP or to instantiate additional components.

-5 Packaging and testing your IP
+Packaging and testing your IP

 In this Section we will package the Custom IP (Toplevel and Slave_AXI files) that we have generated and modified.
-Once packaged, it can be used in the high-level design as an independent IP block, exactly like how you would treat other such IP blocks.
-Then all that remains is to write some C (driver-like) code to interface with the IP and ensure that the changes that we have made are working.
-This process will need to be repeated every time you change the VHDL, note however a lot of the steps below are listed as conditional.
+Once packaged, it can be instantiated in the high-level design as an independent IP block in the same way that we instantiate any other IP block.
+Then, all that remains is to write some C (driver-like) code to interact with the IP and ensure that the changes that we have made are correct.
+This process will need to be repeated every time you change the implementation of the IP, however, a lot of the steps below are conditional.

-5.a IP Packager (Within the Custom IP’s Vivado project)
+IP Packager (Within the Custom IP’s Vivado project)

 Select the “Package IP” in the project manager section in the left hand pane.